Everglades: Water quality

+In recent studies of the water quality, the studies showed how the different cycles throughout the year in Lake Okeechobee affect the cyanobacteria bloom, which include toxin-producing Microcystis aeruginosa that cause microcystin, a strong kind of hepatotoxin that affects both humans and animals.
+The studied showcased the movement of diurnal cycles of atmospheric forcing and diel vertical migration this concluded that during the summer cyanobacteria concentrated in the northern and central and a concentration in the western lake during the spring and fall.
+The flow of the lake carries cyanobacteria and other phytoplankton cells into estuaries; this can lead to water quality deterioration.

+Salinity also affects water quality, a study conducted by Wilson et al. (2018) to research and understand how the sea-level rise and salinity intrusion affected the wetlands cycling and how the balance is affected.
+The team of Wilson et al. (2018) conducted a two-year experiment where they manipulated salinity in pockets of water both brackish and fresh within the everglades, the findings were that when water levels receded below the soil the amount of carbon produced was three times higher.
+The study by Wilson et al. (2018) also found that after two years the biomass in the brackish water was greatly decreased.
+Wilson et al. (2018) concluded that a combination of the higher carbon levels and a significant loss of live roots contribute to the collapse of peat soil observed in the coastal Everglades.

 The Everglades Forever Act, introduced by Governor Lawton Chiles in 1994, was an attempt to legislate the lowering of phosphorus in Everglades waterways.
 The act put the South Florida Water Management District (SFWMD) and the Florida Department of Environmental Protection (DEP) in charge of testing and enforcing low phosphorus levels: 10 parts per billion (ppb) (down from 500 ppb in the 1980s).
 The SFWMD built Stormwater Treatment Areas (STAs) near sugarcane fields where water leaving the EAA flows into ponds lined with lime rock and layers of peat and calcareous periphyton.
 Testing has shown this method to be more effective than previously anticipated, bringing levels from 80 ppb to 10 ppb.